-At Corney and Lind, we understand that even a simple traffic charge can change your life, and possibly the life of your family.
+At Corney and Lind, our Brisbane traffic lawyers understand that even a simple traffic charge can change your life, and possibly the life of your family.
 What many think is a simple area of law is actually quite complex.
 This means that defending or representing yourself in a traffic matter can quickly become a daunting ordeal.
 In most cases, people who choose to self represent end up with a less favourable outcome in many cases simply because of inadequate paperwork or submissions in the courtroom.

 Drink Driving, Drug Driving or Driving Under the Influence results in an automatic disqualification of your license.
 However, there are legitimate avenues to minimize the period of disqualification you may receive, including the possibility of work licences (please see below).
 Due to the seriousness of some offences, it is imperative to have competent legal representation during your hearing.